-Mentoring is a one-on-one relationship in which a faculty or staff member provides guidance to a NPCC student, who is working towards successful graduation.
+Mentoring is a one-on-one relationship in which a faculty or staff member provides guidance to a NPC student, who is working towards successful graduation.
 The mentoring relationship develops as a student requests advice and guidance from an assigned faculty or staff member who offers solutions to academic questions and frustrations.
 The mentoring relationship is formed outside of regular classroom activity, and within the confines of all institutional policies, rules, codes of conduct, and regulations.

 2. What is a Mentor?

-A mentor is a faculty or staff volunteer from National Park Community College who is willing to devote individual attention to an assigned student.
+A mentor is a faculty or staff volunteer from National Park College who is willing to devote individual attention to an assigned student.
 A mentor answers questions and provides guidance to a mentee.
 With proper training, a mentor can potentially become a student's academic advisor.

 3. What is a Mentee?

-A mentee is a student who volunteers to be assigned to a National Park Community College faculty or staff member.
+A mentee is a student who volunteers to be assigned to a National Park College faculty or staff member.
 S/he will ask for guidance when academic questions or frustrations arise.